 The European Sponsorship Association and the Football Association require that in the case of teams comprising players all under the age of 18, that gambling logos do not appear on any item of kit or clothing.Previous page

-Gambling ads of particular appeal to under 18s Next page
+Gambling and lotteries ads of strong appeal to under 18s Next page

 Young people in marketing material

 Last updated: 28 September 2022

 Show updates to this content